 - speed limiters in the area of reduced hoisting, lowering and transfer speeds

-- prevention of simultaneous movement across several axes of movement
+- prevention of simultaneous movements at several axes of movement

 - limit switches to prevent the movement of the carriage and the bridge outside the specified limits

-- stop of the movement as the hoisting rope loosens
+- stopping the movement as the hoisting rope loosens

 - indication of the reliable fastening and unfastening of the load when using grabs